jegelstaff/formulize/docs/development_environment.md

 # Development Environment

 Formulize can be run locally using Docker containers.
 This makes [local debugging with XDebug](/developers/debugging) very easy.
+There are [step-by-step instructions for setting up Formulize and Docker in VS Code on Windows](/developers/debugging#formulize-vscode).

 Here are the relevant files and locations involved in the Docker setup: